Daughters of the American Revolution

 are known as two of the fastest growing communities

 in the Metropolitan St. Louis area, yet both maintain their

 small-town appeal.
 O'Fallon offers close proximity to nearby

 Scott Air Force Base and easy access to St. Louis.
 We

 hope you will consider joining us.

+We are a patriotic service organization.
 Do you have a Revolutionary patriot in your

 family tree?
 To become a member, a woman must be at least 18 years old

 and be able to prove blood descent from a person who rendered patriotic

 service during the American Revolution.
 Membership in the